boekenbox/gitbook-portuguese/trading-strategy-options/regular-strategies-spot-trading/pingpong.md

 {% hint style="warning" %}
 Gain protection is optional for this strategy.

 Be aware that this can lead to sell orders below your break-even point.
+When you want to allow sell orders at loss, make sure to set a negative value for `GAIN.`
 {% endhint %}

 ## Trading example